chpk/kotaemon-Ollama-HybridRAG/README.md

 ```

-- Create a .env file in the root of this project.
-Use .env.example as a template
+- Refer to the .env and settings.yaml files in the ./extras/ folder of this project.
+Modify these files accordingly based on your requirements.

 The .env file is there to serve use cases where users want to pre-config the models before starting up the app (e.g. deploy the app on HF hub).
 The file will only be used to populate the db once upon the first run, it will no longer be used in consequent runs.